-Step aside salad; you're no longer the only way to get dark leafy greens into my diet.
-I'm sharing a leafy green list of greatness with you as well as how to use greens in a smoothie + why it's good to rotate your greens.
-Ready, set... go GREEN!
+Step aside salad.
+You’re no longer the only way to get dark leafy greens into my diet.
+I’m sharing a leafy green list of greatness with you as well as how to use greens in a smoothie like the best green smoothie (or salad or soup or anything) as well as why it’s good to rotate your greens and try something like a kale banana smoothie every so often.
+Ready, set, go green!

 What are Leafy Greens?

 Leafy greens are super important for a healthy diet.
-They're nutrient dense, green veggies that provide tons of vitamins and minerals.
-According to research by the US Department of Health and Human Services, a daily serving of leafy greens can lead to slower age-related cognitive decline.
+They’re nutrient-dense, green veggies that provide tons of vitamins and minerals.
+According to the US Department of Health and Human Services, a daily serving of leafy greens can lead to slower age-related cognitive decline.

 Having a health issue?
 Kale can help with that.
 Seriously, kale is at the top of the superfood chain.
-With 684% of the recommended daily value of vitamin K, 206% of the RDV of vitamin A, and 134% of the RDV of vitamin C, this dark leafy green packs a health punch.
-The National Library of Medicine states that kale has the highest level of antioxidants when consumed raw, yet does retain some health benefits when cooked.
+With 684% of the recommended daily value of vitamin K, 206% of the RDV of vitamin A and 134% of the RDV of vitamin C, this dark leafy green packs a health punch.
+Kale has the highest level of antioxidants when consumed raw, yet does retain some health benefits when cooked.
+Try kale in this simple kale smoothie.

 Like their other cruciferous family members, collard greens are great cancer fighters.
 They are also pretty good at helping your body digest foods properly with all the fiber inside.
-They are most popular as a steamed, dark leafy greens, but adding them raw to your smoothies will provide greater health benefits.
+They are most popular steamed, but adding them raw to your smoothies will provide greater health benefits.
+Try some alkaline recipes to experiment with collards.

 Cabbage is yet another example of a cruciferous cancer-fighting leafy green.
-This veggie can actually be purple, red, white, or green, but is definitely still considered a leafy green.
-I love using cabbage as a plant-based taco shell, or blended in a smoothie.
-Loaded with fiber, folate, vitamin B6, and antioxidants which help fight inflammation.
+This veggie can actually be purple, red, white or green, but is definitely still considered a leafy green.
+I love using cabbage as a plant-based taco shell, blended in a cabbage smoothie or roasted cabbage with light seasoning.
+Loaded with fiber, folate, vitamin B6 and antioxidants which help fight inflammation.

 This unique green vegetable is typically grown and harvested in China.
 Full of vitamins A and C, bok choy ranks high for nutrient density as well.
-All parts of the plant can be used: shredded in a salad or ramen, cooked in soup, or blended in a smoothie.
+All parts of the plant can be used: shredded in a salad, my vegetarian ramen, cooked in soup or blended in a smoothie.

 More than just a garnish, this leafy green has a peppery taste and a full nutrient profile.
-1 cup contains 27.7% of the RDV of vitamin K. It has a stronger flavor than other cruciferous greens on my list, yet is fun in salad, pesto, or as a pizza topping on my incredibly delicious plant based pizza recipe in Simple Green Meals.
+One cup contains 27.7% of the RDV of vitamin K. It has a stronger flavor than other cruciferous greens on my list, yet is fun in lemon arugula salad or strawberry arugula salad, homemade arugula pesto, or as a pizza topping on my incredibly delicious plant-based pizza recipe.

-It's hard to beat spinach when talking about nutrient packed greens.
+It’s hard to beat spinach when talking about nutrient-packed greens.
 Just one leaf contains a sampling of more than 20 different nutrients.
-The list of benefits is nearly as long as the amount of nutrients:
+The list of benefits is nearly as long as the number of nutrients:

 - blood pressure lowering